dekoza/mtgpl/CMR.rst

 :mtgtip:`Oreskos Explorer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/8/18cf5b23-dad0-4d4f-bd73-0133dbc9f8e1.jpg?1608911958|https://scryfall.com/card/cmr/381/oreskos-explorer?utm_source=api>`
    When Oreskos Explorer enters the battlefield, search your library for up to X Plains cards, where X is the number of players who control more lands than you.
-Reveal those cards, put them into your hand, then shuffle your library.
+Reveal those cards, put them into your hand, then shuffle.

 :mtgtip:`Relic Seeker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/e/ae71b0a7-90c6-48cd-808c-c6c430dcba9c.jpg?1608911965|https://scryfall.com/card/cmr/382/relic-seeker?utm_source=api>`
    Renown 1 (When this creature deals combat damage to a player, if it isn't renowned, put a +1/+1 counter on it and it becomes renowned.)

-   When Relic Seeker becomes renowned, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle your library.
+   When Relic Seeker becomes renowned, you may search your library for an Equipment card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Sigarda's Aid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/3/531da950-dc96-4050-94a8-e01b73ddd965.jpg?1608911983|https://scryfall.com/card/cmr/384/sigardas-aid?utm_source=api>`